Find answers to common questions about acupuncture

 • It depends on your condition and health goals.

-Here’s what a typical session involves:
+A typical session involves:

 • De Qi (得气) is a term from Traditional Chinese Medicine that refers to the unique sensation you may feel when the acupuncture needle connects with your body's Qi (vital energy).
 It is often described as: